-To help publishers comply with the California Consumer Privacy Act (CCPA), the Google Mobile Ads SDK allows publishers to use two different parameters to indicate whether Google should enable restricted data processing.
+To help publishers comply with U.S. states privacy laws, the Google Mobile Ads SDK allows publishers to use two different parameters to indicate whether Google should enable restricted data processing (RDP).
 The SDK provides publishers with the ability to set RDP at an ad request level utilizing the following signals:

 When either parameter is used, Google restricts how it uses certain unique identifiers and other data processed in the provision of services to publishers.
 As a result, Google will only show non-personalized ads.
 These parameters override the RDP settings in the UI.